-Help make your holidays a little more stress free when you use these tips for managing your gift giving.
-Next step: take that momentum and use it create financial resolutions to help get results.
+Help make your holidays a little more stress-free when you use these tips for managing your gift giving.
+Next step: take that momentum and use it to create financial resolutions to help get results.

 This information is brought to you by Athene — where unconventional thinking brings innovative annuity solutions to help make your retirement dreams a reality.